Giuseppe Meazza: Style of play

-He was a superb dribbler who despite his speed, never had a single brylcreemed hair out of place, and although he was not tall, was remarkably good in the air.
-Meazza created many chances for his teammates and scored goals as well.
-His bending goals "a foglia morta", the "dead leaf technique", in particular from free-kicks, were also feared by goalkeepers.
-As an offensive playmaker, he was a brilliant passer, two-footed, had remarkable field vision, and was noted for his balance and agility on the ball, as well as his control, turns and spins.
+Meazza was said to have exceptional dribbling skills, acceleration, and air sense, despite his physique.
+He used his dribbling to create goal-scoring chances for other players, while being a goalscorer himself.
+He was renowned for his famous "dead leaf" ("a foglia morta") free-kicks skill that gave the ball a curving trajectory.
+He was a two-footed offensive playmaker with passing abilities, good vision, ball control, and agility.

 His trademark goals were ones where he would collect the ball at the half-line, dribble through several opponents with a series of twinkle-toed shuffles, and turns, until arriving in front of the goal, where he would stop and invite the goalkeeper to attack him like a matador, before faking a shot, then dribbling past the beaten goalkeeper to slot home easily.
 In away games, the defenders would often foul and hack him to avoid being humiliated.
 "Gol alla Meazza" and "finte alla Meazza" have since become popular sayings for Italian football fans to describe a truly inspiring goal off the dribble or a series of jukes.
 His goals "ad invito", where he would invite the goalkeeper out before dribbling around him is yet another popular saying.
 An accurate penalty taker, Meazza once said, "There is nothing worse than having a penalty kick saved by a keeper who didn't understand the fake."